 Price & Lifespan

-The Aranet4 Home is considered one of the best consumer-level carbon dioxide monitors on the market.
+The Aranet4 Home is considered one of the best consumer-level carbon dioxide monitors.
 Due to this, the device has a premium price compared to many competing products.
-At the time of writing, the Aranet4 Home costs 249 USD.
+When writing, the Aranet4 Home is listed as 249 USD but is on sale for slightly under 200 USD.
+While this is an excellent price drop, it is still the most expensive consumer-grade carbon dioxide monitor.

-Therefore, while $249 may seem like a steep price (and it is), it isn’t an unrealistic price.
+Therefore, while 249 USD (and even 169 USD, which is the cheapest price I’ve seen) may seem steep (and it is), it isn’t unrealistic.
 Compared to the other air pollution monitors I’ve used, Aranet4 has the best smartphone integration via its app.
 It’s also incredibly easy to use, well-built, and highly accurate.
-Overall, this CO2 monitor simply provides a very complete package.
+Overall, this CO2 monitor provides a complete package.

 As for the lifespan of the Aranet4 Home, provided the device is treated well and doesn’t get damaged, it should be able to provide accurate readings for many years.
-In addition, the CO2 sensor can be recalibrated and therefore suffers from no sensor drift.
+In addition, the CO2 sensor can be recalibrated and, therefore, suffers from no sensor drift.
+The Sunrise sensor is supposed to have a 15-year lifespan.
+While I doubt you will get 15 years out of an Aranet4, the device is made to last.

 Some drift can be found over time in the temperature, humidity, and atmospheric pressure sensors.
 However, the drift is generally minimal and shouldn’t impact your device usage – even after five or more years.

 If you pair the Aranet4 Home with some rechargeable double-A batteries, you have a device which can be recharged once per year and has no waste.
-This is how I’ve personally used the Aranet4, and I recommend it to anyone who doesn’t want to spend money on disposable batteries.
+This is how I’ve used the Aranet4, and I recommend it to anyone who doesn’t want to spend money on disposable batteries.
+Those lithium batteries quickly add up!

 My biggest concern with the longevity of the Aranet4 Home is user damage.
 The device is not waterproof or water-resistant, so you must ensure you have a dry spot in your bag if you plan to take it out and about.
-Further, it’s not drop resistant, and any major drops could instantly break the device.
+Further, it’s not drop-resistant, and any significant drops could instantly break the device.

-However, if you take care of the device, it can last many years, making the Aranet4 Home a good investment if you are concerned about air quality.
+If you learn from my experiences and look after your Aranet4, it should have a fantastic lifespan and serve you well for many years.
 This lifespan, combined with the overall package of Aranet4, makes it a device I recommend – even at its steep price.

 Is Aranet4 Home Worth it?

-However, some people will be okay paying the premium.
-The built quality of the device is great, even if the whole product is plastic.
+However, some people will be okay with paying the premium.
+The built quality of the device is excellent, even if the whole product is plastic.
 The accuracy is best in class, the battery life is fantastic, and the app worked flawlessly throughout my time with the device.

-This combination of factors allows me to recommend the Aranet4 Home despite the price tag.
-It offers a complete experience, and worked flawlessly throughout my time using it.
-While there are a few minor changes I would like to see, these are simply to fine-tune an already great experience.
+Despite the price tag, this combination of factors allows me to recommend the Aranet4 Home.
+It offers a complete experience and worked flawlessly throughout my time using it.
+While there are a few minor changes I would like to see, these are to fine-tune an already great experience.

 My biggest wish for the device is to see more protection added.
 Currently, it’s not water resistant, and it doesn’t have any drop resistance.
-While I understand air must enter the device, I’m sure there is some way to make the device at least somewhat water resistant.
-In addition, some extra drop protection would also be wonderful.
+While I understand air must enter the device, I’m sure there is some way to make the device at least somewhat water-resistant.
+In addition, some extra drop protection would also be fantastic.

 Do you have any thoughts or experiences with Aranet4?
-If so, please feel free to share in the comments down below!
-Alternatively, if you have any questions about the device, please feel free to ask, and I will do my best to answer.
+If so, please feel free to share in the comments below!
+Alternatively, if you have any questions about the device, please ask, and I will do my best to answer.
 Thanks for reading!

 Aranet4 Home FAQ